 This trend is also reflected in passenger injury numbers and amount of property damage.
 When a regular passenger vehicle gets into a crash with a commercial truck, riders in the former are much more likely to come out worse for wear.

-Why Are Truck Accidents so Dangerous?
+Why Are Truck Accidents in Florida so Dangerous?

 The statistics show that truck accidents are more deadly than others, but why is this?
 It all comes down to the numbers.